Eng-Yasmina/react-aws-circle-ci/README.md

           name: API test
           command: cd server && npm run test
     ```
+    - Configure CircleCI through config.yml so that only pushes to the main branch would trigger build by utilizing the job filters feature in the workflow to set that up:
+    ```yml
+    workflows:
+        circle-ci-pipeline:
+            jobs:
+            - build
+                filters:
+                    branches:
+                        only: main
+    ```
     - Configure secrets (Environment Variables) via CircleCI to configure CircleCI pipeline with AWS S3 RDS and Elastic Beanstalk
     1. ```AWS_BUCKET```: S3 bucket used to host static front-end
     2. ```AWS_S3_ENDPOINT```: the url of S# hosted app